pdroll/windowevents/README.md

 # WindowEvents.js
 Easily add event listeners to useful scroll and resize events: scroll start, scroll stop, resize stop, orientation change, and more.

-This library handles the throttling of the event listeners for you, does not require jQuery, is under 8KB in size.
+This library handles the throttling of the event listeners for you, does not require jQuery, and is under 8KB in size.

 ## Install
 You can install this in a couple ways: